 While I would not consider Split Enz pop, Finn’s solo effort was as close to a true pop album as any member would get, that is before Crowded House would come along much later and make real post Enz pop.
 Escapade came during the height of Split Enz international rise in popularity.
-Finn’s music was the kind of pleasant non offensive pop record that Split Enz might have made had they been stripped of their quirk and irony.
-I always fancied him as a warmer weather version of Lloyd Cole.
+Finn’s music was the kind of pleasant non offensive pop record that Split Enz might have made had they been stripped of their quirky melodies and humorous irony.
+I always fancied him (Finn) as a warmer weather version of Lloyd Cole.

 Finn had originally written some of the material for Split Enz, but after deciding it was not an ideal fit, he released the songs while taking a break from his home band.
 Musically, its relaxed in its approach was the result of Finn recruiting non Split Enz members as his studio and backup band.